-You’re now ready to choose the spot for your site—but just throwing out a rock or granular product anywhere likely won't deliver results.
+You’re now ready to choose a prime spot for your site.
+Because just throwing out a mineral product anywhere won't deliver the results you want!
 Success is all about location.
 So where should you put a deer mineral site?
-You need an area with good attraction and trail camera potential and where deer feel safe and comfortable.
-Here are three tips to help you pinpoint the perfect spot:
+An area with good attraction potential and where deer feel safe and comfortable is the ticket.

 - Keep it off the beaten path.
-Choose a secluded location away from vehicle traffic but that you can also easily access.
-A quick entry limits disturbance to the area when setting up or visiting your site to recharge minerals or check your trail camera.
+Choose a secluded location away from vehicle traffic but that’s easily accessible.
+A quick entry limits disturbance when visiting your site to recharge minerals or check your trail camera.

 - Pick a spot where deer will find and use it.
-Want more four-legged traffic at your site?
-Choose a small, open area on the edge of cover.
-Staging areas or locations near deer bedding, food plots, or main trails usually work best.
+Opt for a small, open area on the edge of cover, such as a staging area, near deer bedding, food plots, or main trails.

-- Make sure it can be hunted over.
-If you’re planning to harvest a buck in the fall at or near your site, make sure the location works for your method of hunting.
+- Make sure you can hunt over it.
+If you plan to harvest a buck in the fall at or near your site, ensure the location works for your hunting method.

 Once you've determined where to put your site, keep it there!
-Mineral sites get better with age.
-And deer will continue using it year after year if it's in a good location and they know where to find it.
+Mineral sites get better with age, and deer will use them year after year if they’re in good locations and deer know where to find them.

 3. Set Up Your Deer Mineral Site

-- Set out your rock.
-Set your Trophy Rock on a stump, stand, post, or another large rock above the granular minerals.
-Keeping the rock/block off the ground helps it last longer in the field.
-Deer will also feel more relaxed licking it in a higher, less defensive posture.
+- Add a Trophy Rock/Block above.
+Set your Trophy Rock or Block on a stump, stand, post, or another large rock above the granular minerals.
+Keeping the rock/block off the ground helps it last longer.
+And deer will also feel more relaxed licking it in a higher, less defensive posture.

-Quick Tip: How many mineral sites for deer per acre should you have?
-Use 1 Trophy Rock per 80 to 100 acres of land.
-For Four65, use one 30-pound bag per 80 acres.
-If you have a high deer density, use more product or establish another mineral site.
+Quick Tip: So, just how many mineral sites for deer per acre should you have?
+One site per 80 acres of land is a reliable estimate.
+If you have a high deer density, consider establishing another site.

 4. Monitor Your Mineral Site With a Trail Camera